Pogbino395/SelfLearning_AI_Plugin_UE5.3/README.md

 ## **Usage**
 Once the plugin is installed and enabled, you can start integrating self-learning AI into your project.
 Refer to the documentation pages below for detailed instructions on setup and configuration.

+## **Self-Learning Car Example**
+Watch this example to see the progression of a self-learning car in Unreal Engine 5.3.
+This demonstration includes two short videos showcasing the car's development through different generations of training.

+### **1st Generation**
+In this video, observe the initial attempts of the AI-driven car as it begins learning how to navigate the environment.
+The car's movements are basic and somewhat erratic as it starts to understand the dynamics of the virtual world.

+### **4th Generation**
+This video highlights the significant improvements in the car's navigation skills by the fourth generation of training.
+Notice how the car moves more smoothly and efficiently, having learned from its previous iterations.

+These videos illustrate the power of reinforcement learning in improving AI behavior over time, providing a clear visual of the learning process and the advancements made through each generation.

 ## **Documentation**
 * [Neural Network Theory](https://github.com/Pogbino395/SelfLearning_Plugin_UE5.3/blob/main/NeuralNetworkTheory.md)